winitzki/scall/tutorial/programming_dhall.md

 λ(x : Natural) → if Natural/isZero x then None (Nonzero x) else (Some {=} : Optional (Nonzero x))
 ```

-Dhall does not recognize that `Nonzero x` is the same as `{=}` within the `else` clause.
+Here, Dhall does not recognize that `Nonzero x` is the unit type (`{}`) within the `else` clause.
+To recognize that, the interpreter would need to deduce that the condition under `if` is the same as the condition defined in `Nonzero`.
-The reason is that Dhall's typechecking is insufficiently powerful to handle the dependent types in full generality.
+But Dhall's typechecking is insufficiently powerful to handle dependent types in full generality.

 Any usage of `safeDiv x y` will require us somehow to obtain a value of type `Nonzero y`.
 That value serves as a witness that the number `y` is not zero.